confluentinc/ksql/docs/operations.rst

 topics.

-In the KSQL CLI, the ``PRINT`` statement for a replicated topic works, which shows that the Avro schema ID exists in the Schema Registry, and KSQL can deserialize the Avro message.
+In the KSQL CLI, the ``PRINT`` statement for a replicated topic works, which shows that the Avro schema ID exists in |sr|, and KSQL can deserialize the Avro message.
 But ``CREATE STREAM`` fails with a deserialization error:

 .. code:: bash